Key Takeaways:

 Final Thoughts

 So…should college be free?
 There’s a lot to consider, and it will likely be debated for years to come.
-Free tuition could definitely deliver plenty of improvements to society and open the doors to new opportunities for students, but there are challenges that would have to be solved before it could become a reality.
+Free tuition could definitely deliver plenty of improvements to society and open the doors to new opportunities for students.
+But there are challenges that would have to be solved before it could become a reality.

 At the moment, while there are programs to help make college more affordable for students, college is not free in the United States.
 This means students need plans to help them cover the cost of tuition.
 One route that could help you graduate with less debt?
 Scholarships.
 And finding scholarships doesn’t have to be difficult!
-College Raptor’s own Scholarship Search Tool helps you locate the awards you qualify for quickly.
+College Raptor’s Scholarship Search Tool helps you locate the awards you qualify for quickly.
 Use it for free right here.

 Please note that the arguments made in this article are not the opinions of College Raptor®.
 Rather these arguments are meant to be a conversation showing the different considerations and arguments one could make.